 Acknowledging that an employee can quit is considered the best technique for building trust and thus nurturing those cases that persuade people to stay.Reid Hoffman, Ben

 Casnocha and Chris Yeh – The Alliance

 Start to look at the next tour before the current one is completed.
 Before you begin a new tour, the employee in question should help hire and train a successor to carry out the plan of the previous tour.

 Get ready to manage change

 A soccer team would never let go of a player because he had a bad game.
-However, in the case of a repetitive low performance, the team will more likely trade or releasing him.
+However, in the case of a repetitive low performance, the team will more likely trade or release him.

 Talent is truly the most valuable resource.
 Consequently, employees should be treated accordingly.
-Successful firms excel because they use alliances to recruit, manage and retain an unimaginably professional team.
+Successful firms excel because they use alliances to recruit, manage talents and retain an unimaginably professional team.
 David Gousset